 Once a theft occurs, actionable input of knowledge and resources makes all the difference in reducing the losses incurred.
 The associated insurance company should be contacted to file a claim within 24 hours of the vehicle being stolen.
 Also, the report of theft should be reported with law enforcement immediately to aid in better recovery with all the relevant data associated with the stolen/missing asset.

-With Linxio, protecting your fleet vehicles is easier through our future-ready telematics solutions that offer real-time vehicle tracking, geofencing alerts and notifications, digitised logbooks and better driver communication.
+With Linxio, protecting your fleet vehicles is easier through our future-ready telematics solutions that offer real-time vehicle GPS tracking, geofencing alerts and notifications, digitised logbooks and better driver communication.